Social Security: How Work Affects Your Benefits

 In the first year of full retirement age, the SSA will reduce your benefits by $1 for every $3 earned above $56,520.
 This reduction is only up to the month before you reach your full retirement age.
 The SSA offers an earnings test calculator to see how your earnings may affect your benefit amounts.

 What the SSA Considers Part of Your Income

-If you are working for someone else, the SSA counts your wages toward the $15,480 earning limit.
-Wages are counted when they are earned, not when they are paid.
-Earnings such as accumulated sick or vacation pay and bonuses are considered wages and counted when you earn them.
-If you are self-employed, SSA counts only your net earnings, and income counts when you receive it.
-They do not count other income such as:
+If you work for an employer, the SSA counts only your wages toward the earning limit.
+This income is counted when it's earned, not when it's paid.
+If you are self-employed, SSA counts only your net earnings.
+The SSA generally does not count other income, such as: